Logarithmic Spectral Distribution of a Non-Hermitian $\beta$-Ensemble: Results for

+In Figure~\ref{fig-nn}, we find a surprisingly good agreement with the bottom left plot, i.e., $\beta=1/2$, which we currently do not understand.
+Moreover, we do not understand the shown convergence towards Ginibre for larger $\beta$ at the moment.
+Hence, the coupling of the eigenvectors plays an important role and needs further study in the future.

-\section{Results for $n=2$}
+\section{Results for $\boldsymbol{n=2}$}

-It is well known, that the small $n$ statistics of non-Hermitian random matrices is not always a good approximation for the large $n$-limits, as pointed out in \cite{GHS} for Ginibre matrices.
+It is well known, that the small $n$ statistics of non-Hermitian random matrices is not always a good approximation for the large $n$-limits, as pointed out in~\cite{GHS} for Ginibre matrices.
 This is also what we observe here.
-For the general ensemble $T_\beta$, it is clear from Fig. \ref{fig-radial dist T n=2} that we do not have $\beta$-universality here, i.e. we see a distinct behaviour of the radial distribution for various $\beta$ at $n=2$.
-For the non-symmetric tridiagonal ensemble $\widetilde{T}_\beta$ we see in Fig. \ref{fig-radial dist T tilde n=2} that for small $\beta=1/2,2$ we have a relatively large support of the eigenvalues where a large amount concentrate near the origin.
+For the general ensemble \smash{$T_\beta$}, it is clear from Figure~\ref{fig-radial dist T and T tilde beta 1/2,2,1000 n=2}\,(a) that we do not have $\beta$-universality here, i.e., we see a distinct behaviour of the radial distribution for various~$\beta$ at $n=2$.
+For the non-symmetric tridiagonal ensemble $\widetilde{T}_\beta$, we see in Figure~\ref{fig-radial dist T and T tilde beta 1/2,2,1000 n=2}\,(b) that for small $\beta=1/2,2$ we have a relatively large support of the eigenvalues where a large amount concentrate near the origin.
 For $\beta=1000$ we have one large peak which is not placed at the origin and the eigenvalues are supported in a small neighbourhood of this radius.
 As $n=2$ is the simplest case of these non-Hermitian ensembles where we can study the jpdf and average spectral density, we will show the results and comment on the differences compared to the previously derived large $n$-results. \begin{Lemma} In the low temperature limit $\beta \gg 1$, the jpdf of the eigenvalues of the $2\times 2$ matrix $L=T,S,\widetilde{T}$, is given by

-where $K_0(x)$ denotes the modified Bessel function. \end{Lemma} \begin{Remark} We observe in the symmetric ensemble with $n=2$ that the function $g_S(\boldsymbol{\lambda},\mathbf{r})$ contributes only as a normalization factor.
+where $K_0(x)$ denotes the modified Bessel function. \end{Lemma} \begin{Remark} We observe in the symmetric ensemble with $n=2$ that the function $g_S(\boldsymbol{\lambda},\mathbf{r})$ contributes only as a normalisation factor.
 This can be understood because a $2\times2$ matrix which is complex symmetric can be made normal by fixing only one phase.
-As the Frobenius norm is invariant under this change one can assume that a $2\times 2$ complex symmetric matrix is also normal, i.e. it can be diagonalized via a unitary transformation.\\ Let
+As the Frobenius norm is invariant under this change one can assume that a $2\times 2$ complex symmetric matrix is also normal, i.e., it can be diagonalised via a unitary transformation.